Texas Officer Accused Of Giving Homeless Man Dog Poop “Sandwich” Wins Appeal

-SAN ANTONIO (CBSDFW.COM/AP) — A San Antonio police officer fired in 2016 amid allegations he tried to give a homeless man a sandwich filled with dog feces won his appeal but hasn’t been reinstated.
+SAN ANTONIO (CBSDFW.COM/AP) — Matthew Luckhurst, the San Antonio police officer fired in 2016 amid allegations he tried to give a homeless man a sandwich filled with dog feces, won his appeal but hasn’t been reinstated.

-It was an expired timetable that lead to the win not Matthew Luckhurst’s innocence.
+It was an expired timetable that lead to the win, not Luckhurst’s innocence.

 An arbitrator this month sided with Luckhurst because administrators failed to assess punishment within the required 180-days.
 Local government code prevents law enforcement from punishing an officer for conduct that occurred more than 180 days before they are disciplined.